Is Online School Worth It? Home Depot VP Says It’s the Best Choice for Her Son - Crimson Global Academy US

 Kimberly describes the school’s academic advising and pastoral support as one of the biggest surprises.

-Between first working with CGA to decide his curriculum, then the teachers he received, and now his… college counsellor… everyone… has really seek to understand where Nick is.
+From first working with CGA to decide his curriculum, to the teachers he has had, and now his college counsellor, everyone has really sought to understand where Nick is at academically.

 This wasn’t a one-size-fits-all approach.
 She admires CGA for their personalized approach to Nick's learning.

-The questions that you ask… trying to understand what the student’s aspirations are… how the colleges will view them… really coming to an agreement on what Nick wants and how he wants his junior and senior year to be.
+The questions [CGA] ask—about the student’s aspirations, how colleges will view them, and ultimately what Nick wants and how he wants his junior and senior years to be—show that personalized approach in action.

 Parent-teacher meetings, AP exam prep suggestions, and feedback tailored to Nick’s strengths and challenges have helped him thrive.